donzgold/JustMC_compilator/documentation/en_US/actions/player.md

 **Name:** Collidies At Location\
 **Type:** Action that checks the conditions\
-**Description:** Checks whether the player is faced with blocks, shalkers, boats and the border of the world in the indicated location.
+**Description:** Checks if a player collides with blocks, shulkers, boats and worldborder on given location.

 **Usage example:**
 ```ts